Read the committee members' biographies and registered interests.

 She has been a consultant in respiratory medicine at Heartlands hospital since 2011, and is a reader in respiratory medicine at University of Birmingham.
 In addition she has been a member of the BTS specialist advisory group on COPD and the European Respiratory Society task force on AATD.
 She has published widely in COPD and AATD, and has ongoing research projects funded by the Alpha 1 Foundation, NIHR, ATS Foundation and others.

-2016 to present: consultancy fee received from CSL Behring for advisory board in area of alpha 1 antitrypsin deficiency (AATD); since this condition is rare it is unlikely to affect her work on committee A, as any drugs from this company would likely go to the HST committee instead.
+2016 to present: consultancy fee received from CSL Behring for advisory board in area of AATD; since this condition is rare it is unlikely to affect her work on committee A, as any drugs from this company would likely go to the HST committee instead.
 Work started 2016 and is likely to continue in financial year 2019-20.

 2018: honoraria received for educational talk/event from Chiesi about COPD in 2018, not continuing in 2019-20.